serodriguez68/authz/README.md

 ##### `authorized_path?`
 The `authorized_path?` view helper can be used to check if the `current_user` is authorized for a given _url/path_.
-Under the hood, Authz will ask our `router` for the controller and action in charge of resolving the given _url/path_ and use that for determining authorization.
+Under the hood, Authz will ask your `router` for the controller and action in charge of resolving the given _url/path_ and use that for determining authorization.

 Similar to the `authorize` method above, we need to provide either a `using: instance` or `skip_scoping: true` if no